iwyg/filemanager/README.md

 ### Selections

-The Selection Field is the actual field (the one which will hold all data);
+The Selection field is the actual field (the one which will hold all data).
-Selecting a file is easy: just click on a file title in the Filebrowser Panel to select a file and klick on the remove button (or on a selected file title once again) to remove it form the selection.
+Selecting a file is easy: just click on a file title in the Filebrowser panel to select a file and click the remove button (or a selected file title once again) to remove it form the selection.

+Since version 1.0.4 holding down shift allows you to select multiple files at once.

 #### display mode compact